mmistakes/minimal-mistakes/_drafts/fs2.md

   private val self: Stream[F, O]) extends AnyVal
 ```

 Then, the `echo` function makes the conversion.
-It's interesting to look at the implementation of the `echo` method, since it make no conversion at all:
+It's interesting to look at the implementation of the `echo` method since it makes no conversion at all:

 ```scala
 // fs2 library code
 def echo: Pull[F, O, Unit] = self.underlying
 ```

-In fact, the `echo` mode just returns the internal representation of the `Stream`, called `underlying`, since a stream is represents as a pull internally:
+The `echo` mode returns the internal representation of the `Stream`, called `underlying` since a stream is represented as a pull internally:

 ```scala
 // fs2 library code
 final class Stream[+F[_], +O] private[fs2] (private[fs2] val underlying: Pull[F, O, Unit])
 ```

-Another way to convert a `Stream` into a `Pull` is to use the `uncons` function, that returns a `Pull` pulling a tuple containing the head chunk of the stream and its tail.
+Another way to convert a `Stream` into a `Pull` is to use the `uncons` function, which returns a `Pull` pulling a tuple containing the head chunk of the stream and its tail.
 For example, we can call `uncons` the `avengersActors` stream:

 ```scala
 val unconsAvengersActors: Pull[Pure, INothing, Option[(Chunk[Actor], Stream[Pure, Actor])]] =
   avengersActors.pull.uncons
 ```

 Wow!
 It's a very intricate type.
 Let's describe it step by step.
-First, since the original stream uses the `Pure` effect, also the resulting `Pull` uses the same effect.
-Then, since the `Pull` deconstructs the original stream, it cannot emit any value, and so the output type is `INothing` (a type alias for scala `Nothing`).
-It follows the value returned by the `Pull`, i.e. the deconstruction of the original `Stream`.
+First, since the original stream uses the `Pure` effect, the resulting `Pull` also uses the same effect.
+Then, since the `Pull` deconstructs the original stream, it cannot emit any value, and so the output type is `INothing` (type alias for scala `Nothing`).
+It follows the value returned by the `Pull`, i.e., the deconstruction of the original `Stream`.

-The returned value is an `Option` because the `Stream` may be empty: If there is no more value in the original `Stream`, then we will have a `None`.
-Otherwise, we will have the head of the stream as a `Chunk`, and a `Stream` representing the tail of the original stream.
+The returned value is an `Option` because the `Stream` may be empty: If there is no more value in the original `Stream`, we will have a `None`.
+Otherwise, we will have the head of the stream as a `Chunk` and a `Stream` representing the tail of the original stream.

-There is also a variant of the original `uncons` method returning not the first `Chunk` of the stream, but the first element of stream.
+A variant of the original `uncons` method returns not the first `Chunk` but the first stream element.
 It's called `uncons1`:

 ```scala
 val uncons1AvengersActors: Pull[Pure, INothing, Option[(Actor, Stream[Pure, Actor])]] =
   avengersActors.pull.uncons1
 ```

-With these bullet in our gun, it's time to write down some functions that uses the `Pull` type.
-As we said, due to the structure of the type, the functions implemented using the `Pull` type are often recursive.
+With these bullets in our gun, it's time to write down some functions that use the `Pull` type.
+Due to the structure of the type, the functions implemented using the `Pull` type are often recursive.

-For example, without using the `Stream.filter` method, we can write a pipe filtering from a stream of actors all them with a given first name:
+For example, without using the `Stream.filter` method, we can write a pipe filtering from a stream of actors, all of them with a given first name:

 ```scala
 def takeByName(name: String): Pipe[IO, Actor, Actor] =